 29. Bauhaus acrylic necklace by Kate Made It

 Something wearable and not obviously architecture-based.
-But that’s really part of the appeal for this one.
+But that’s really part of the appeal of this one.
 As is the price.

-From the people who brought you the architecture maps (see earlier) comes this wonderful calendar/organiser for 2022.
-Here’s hoping it gets more full than the calendars of the last two years.
+From the people who brought you the architecture maps (see earlier) comes this wonderful calendar/organiser for 2023.

 A limited edition, this is a celebration of some of the most awe-inspiring and influential examples of Brutalist architecture around the world.
 The large images are the selling point for me but don’t underestimate the usefulness of a wall calendar in the digital age.
 There is room to scribble on important engagements too.

 Last year’s calendar seemed to sell through early (as did the year before), and I’m not entirely sure if stock of this has sold out with the maker, which has it ‘coming soon’.
 Saying that Amazon is currently showing stock.

 Alternatively, pick one up via the Amazon website on Prime,

 32. Preston Bus Station clock 50th anniversary print at The Modernist

 Annoyingly, this was also once a tea towel, but that has now sold out and disappeared.
 But you can still get the Preston Bus Station print.

 I’m a big fan of Preston Bus Station and will think nothing of taking the kids there for a day out.
 Even before they did it up.
 So I am probably the target market for this particular product.